I'm Your Baby Tonight: Singles

-The fourth single, "My Name is Not Susan" peaked inside the top 20 of the Hot 100 in September; on the R&B chart, it became a top ten hit, peaking at number eight that same month.
+The fourth single, "My Name is Not Susan" peaked inside the top 20 of the Hot 100 in September, breaking Houston's streak of thirteen consecutive top ten hits, still the third most by a female artist after Janet Jackson and Madonna.
+On the R&B chart, it became a top ten hit, peaking at number eight that same month.
 The song is notable for including a remix featuring British female rapper Monie Love, marking one of the first times a female rapper guest starred on a remix of a pop song, predating Janet Jackson's future collaboration with female rapper MC Lyte on a remix of her 1994 hit "You Want This".

-The last two singles - "I Belong to You" and "We Didn't Know" - were only released and promoted to R&B retail and radio, with the former reaching number ten on the R&B singles chart in February 1992 and earning a Grammy nomination for Best Female R&B Vocal Performance.
+The last two singles - "I Belong to You" and "We Didn't Know" - were only released and promoted to R&B retail and radio, with the former reaching number ten on the R&B singles chart in February 1992 and earning a nomination for the Grammy Award for Best Female R&B Vocal Performance at the 35th Annual Grammy Awards.
 The latter peaked inside the top 20 on July 4, 1992.

 Houston's success with the first four singles resulted in her being respectively ranked the third top pop singles and top R&B singles artist of 1991, according to Billboard.
 Houston was also ranked the top female crossover artist of the year on Cashbox magazine.

 Globally, the title track became a smash following European promotion.
 In Italy, it reached number one on the Musica e dischi singles chart in November 1990 and remained atop for five weeks.
 In the United Kingdom, the single entered the UK Singles Chart at number sixteen on October 20, 1990, and peaked at number five two weeks later, becoming her eighth top ten hit.
-It also reached the top five in many countries such as Austria, Belgium, France, Germany, the Netherlands, Norway, Sweden, and Switzerland.
+It also reached the top five in many countries such as Austria, Belgium, France, Germany, the Netherlands, Norway, Sweden and Switzerland.
 It also went top ten in Australia and Ireland.
 Like the title track, "All the Man That I Need" achieved global success, but on a smaller scale.
 It reached number one on the Canadian RPM Top 100 Singles chart for one week and number ten on Belgian VRT Top 30 chart.
 The ballad reached the top twenty in Ireland, the Netherlands and the United Kingdom.
 Included on the tracklisting of the album's Japanese edition is a cover of Steve Winwood's "Higher Love", which was resurrected by Norwegian DJ Kygo in 2019, and "Takin' a Chance"; the latter became a success in the country.